 While Dr. Insel does believe that stigma and lack of access are legitimate barriers to engagement with treatment, he points out that “the most overlooked and the most important issue around this lack of engagement is the illnesses themselves get in the way.
 If you’re depressed, you’re hopeless.
 If you’re anxious, you’re avoidant, so you’re not going to seek treatment.
 And honestly, if you’re psychotic, you don’t think you’re sick.
 So why would you be going for care?

 “We have to figure out how to engage people who are not in care.”
 And how do we go about this?
 Later in the conversation, Dr. Insel pointed out that creating opportunities for these individuals to develop a sense of purpose will be one of the most effective ways to do so.

 Dr. Insel also pointed out, “One of the most therapeutic interventions isn’t just getting people help, it’s empowering them to be able to give help to others…This ought to be what we consider as part of healthcare.”

-The last panelist was Professor Dan Russell, co-developer of the UCLA-3 loneliness scale, which has become the standard tool for measuring loneliness.
+The conversation continued with Professor Dan Russell, co-developer of the UCLA-3 loneliness scale, which has become the standard tool for measuring loneliness.

 Professor Russell’s study of Robert Weiss’ work from the early ‘70s, and subsequent findings with his own research on loneliness, led him to distill four provisions for reducing loneliness and improving social health: emotional support, reliable alliance, reassurance of worth, and social integration.